-The Streets division will be testing a new compound for pot hole repair that is expected to increase the effectiveness of the repair at a lower cost.
+The Streets Department will be testing a new compound for pot hole repair that is expected to increase the effectiveness of the repair at a lower cost.

 Follow progress on the I-25 construction project between Johnstown and Fort Collins on CDOT's website.